lcaraballoj/QuaternionComparison/README.md

 5. [Resources](#resources)

 # Introduction
-The goal of this project is to be able to compare the compute time of various math methods and concepts to calculate the rotation of a 3D object given three random angles.
-These include using Euler Angles and matrices to get out a rotation matrix, and quaternions to get a quaternion describing this rotation.
+The goal of this project is to be able to compare the compute time of various math methods and concepts to calculate the rotation of a 3D object.
+These include using Euler Angles and matrices to get out a rotation matrix and a quaternion.
+Using vectors and an angle to genearte a vector with Rodrigue's rotation formula and using the same vectors and angle to generate a quaternion in order to get a quaternion describing the rotation.
 The hypothesis is that quaternions will be faster to compute over a large set of data.

 # The Why
 The goal is prove that quaternions are a more efficient way to compute the rotation of 3D objects.
 It is a supplementary addition to a research paper on quaternions and a way to collect original data.
 Quaternions are widely used and are preferred over Euler angles becuase of the speed of computing them, the size, only four scalars vs. the nine in matrix multiplication, and the fact that using quaternions does not result in something called gimbal lock.
 To have hard data that shows the compute time of quaternions is superior is beneficial for visualizing why we would want to go through the trouble of understanding the complexities of quaternions.
+It is also interesting to compare quaternions with Rodrigues' rotation formula as the two are very closely related and Rodrigues' rotation formula can even be derived using quaternions.

 # Understanding the Math
 This code uses rotation matrices generated from three random Euler angles as well as Rodrigues' rotation formula.
 The most interesting part is going to be the various ways to generate quaternions.

 When given a quaternion to rotate we are then going to get a quaternion out, but we can also generate a quaternion to describe rotation using Euler angles as well as vectors.
-This is base for the formulas used to genearte the rotation quaternion and what is being used to compare the compute times.
+This is the base for the formulas used to genearte the rotation quaternion and what is being used to compare the compute times.

 # Understanding the Code
 The code has five main parts: `EulerAngle.py`, `Rodrigues.py`, `Quaternions.py`, `EulerVQuaternion.py`, and `RodriguesVQuaternion.py`.
 There is also a `UnitVector.py` and `Graphs.py`, but these are more suplemental.
 The real bulk of the computations happens in the aforementioned files.